-How do we ensure access to affordable, quality healthcare for our rural residents?
-How do we select Medicare and Medicaid reimbursement approaches that help rural healthcare facilities keep their doors open?
+How do we ensure access to affordable, high quality healthcare for our rural residents?
+How do we select Medicare and Medicaid reimbursement approaches that allow rural healthcare facilities to keep their doors open?
 How can we attract healthcare providers to rural communities?
-Rural health policy is the set of principles and plans of action our government uses to address these and other rural health issues.
+Questions like these, along with countless others, are the basis of rural health policy.

 - Government agencies

 - Rural health researchers